 |Dist.
 Columbia||Yes ($1,000,000)||No||No||No|

 |Rhode Island||Yes ($921,655)||No||No||No|

 Sources: Survey of State Estate, Inheritance, & Gift Taxes, Information Brief, Research Department, Minnesota House of Representatives, State Estate Tax & Exemption Charts (About.com), State Inheritance Tax Charts (About.com)

-Ultimately, it remains to be seen exactly how states will proceed to close the “loophole” that has emerged since the Federal gift tax exemption decoupled from the common $1,000,000 state estate tax threshold in 2011, but now that the current levels – and the repeal of the Federal estate tax credit – are permanent law under the American Taxpayer Relief Act, the pressure is building for states to decide how to close their lack-of-a-gift-tax loophole.
+Ultimately, it remains to be seen exactly how states will proceed to close the “loophole” that has emerged since the Federal gift tax exemption decoupled from the common $1,000,000 state estate tax threshold in 2011.
+Initially, the second decoupling was itself going to sunset after 2 years, but now that the current levels – and the repeal of the Federal estate tax credit – are permanent law under the American Taxpayer Relief Act, the pressure is building for states to decide how to close their lack-of-a-gift-tax loophole.
 On the other hand, that also means the time window is quickly closing for those clients who wish to take advantage of the current state estate tax “loophole” to do so soon, before the laws are changed to eliminate the opportunity altogether!

 Have you seen an increase in the focus on state estate taxes in your planning with clients?
 Do you have any clients impacted by the “gap” of states that have an estate or inheritance tax but no gift tax?
 Are you doing any additional planning with clients before the “loophole” closes?